vghpe/vghpe.github.io/content/posts/2025-01-22-first-unity-export-test.md

 </div>

-Here's a quick test of a Unity Web project.
-GitHub Pages doesn't seem to support `Content-Encoding`, so I can only build uncompressed for now. **That means it's an 80MB load instead of 6MB (Brotli).** You might want to flip the ringer switch on the side of your phone to hear the audio.

-But this is pretty cool!
-I'll make a half-decent level next.
-Let me know if you have any issues or know how I can get Brotli compression to work here.
+GitHub page hosting seem to have limited support for `Content-Encoding`, So I can't use the best compression models (6MB on Brotli) but Gzip seems to work, making the build a 12MB load on the network.

+That's still a more than I would prefer but I think that's just a result of using Unity.

+But I am imporess with input, seems to work flawlessly even in Safari which is known to fight with web games a lot.